-It is important to keep seeing your doctor or nurse every 6 to 12 months to check your liver for damage.
+Keep seeing your doctor or nurse every 6 to 12 months to check your liver for damage.
 This is because even when you feel well and have no symptoms the hepatitis C virus can still be damaging your liver.

 It is also important to see your doctor or nurse if you get new or worse symptoms.